 To donate to the Disaster Relief Fund #88600, please click on the button below, where you will directed to the donation page.

-* that SIM workers will be able to show the love of Christ in all they do to help those affected and as they partner with others to deliver aid.
+- SIM workers to be able to show the love of Christ in all they do to help those affected and as they partner with others to deliver aid.